This paper is a draft, please do not reproduce without authorization.

 6- Mutual aid and addiction: five examples from the alcoholism field

 The following presentation is limited to mutual aid group therapy for alcoholism.
-This is not to say that some pharmacological or medical intervention may not be required to repair the damages of a poison like alcohol, nor that other specific considerations must be taken into account in other recovery programs.
+This is not to say that some pharmacological or medical intervention may not be required to repair the damages of a poison like alcohol, nor that other specific considerations must not be taken into account in other recovery programs.
 Work addiction, for instance, often requires hospitalization for burn-outs or stress-related heart-attacks.
 The psychosomatic illnesses related to all sorts of addictions are also too many to be listed.
-However, these medical aspects of recovery are damage-control measures rather than therapy for the roots of the problem of addiction.
+However, these medical aspects of recovery are damage-control measures rather than therapy for the roots of addiction.
 Similarly, the important contribution of social and political systems in spreading addictions cannot be ignored in proposed solutions.
 However, the context of this discussion is "mutual aid" and not medical education or socio-political science.
 The reader is referred to medical publications on alcoholism and to publications where the social dimension of addiction is explored (e.g. Schaef, 1987).
 An exhaustive handbook on group psychotherapy with addicted populations has already been referred to above (Flores, 1988) where an impressive bibliography can be found.
-Although he describes group therapy directed by a professional, Flores also provides substantial comments on the power and value of mutual aid fraternities like Alcoholics Anonymous.
+Although Flores describes group therapy directed by a professional, he also provides substantial comments on the power and value of mutual aid fraternities like Alcoholics Anonymous.
 The following description is an attempt to present the main features of Alcoholics Anonymous (AA), Secular Organization for Sobriety (SOS), Rational Recovery (RR), Women For Sobriety (WFS) and of a systemic approach known as the Bio-Psycho-Social Model of addictions.

 to Top of page

-6.1- Alcoholics Anonymous (A.A.)
+6.1- Alcoholics Anonymous (AA)

-Writing about AA is a challenge in itself since this dean of recovery movements values direct experience more than concepts.
-However, out of the AA experience, shared by close to 3 million members in 100 000 groups distributed in about 180 countries, a few words can be distilled to convey the broad lines of the AA recovery.
+Writing about AA is a challenge in itself since this dean of the recovery movements values direct experience more than concepts.
+However, out of the AA experience, shared by close to 3 million members in 100 000 groups distributed in about 180 countries, a few words can be distilled to convey the broad lines of the AA path of recovery.
 Aldous Huxley has said of Bill W., one of the AA founders, that he was "the greatest social architect of the century" (Wing, 1992, p75).
-In his history of AA, Ernest Kurtz reports that by 1987, 83 different fraternities had requested permission from AA to use the Twelve Steps (Kurtz, 1991, p287).
+In his history of AA, Ernest Kurtz reports that by 1987, 83 different fraternities had requested permission from AA to use the Twelve Steps or variations thereof (Kurtz, 1991, p287).
 The importance of the AA philosophy can therefore hardly be understated.
 It relies on three central "legacies": Recovery, Unity and Service, each explained in a series of 12 statements, the Twelve Steps, Twelve Traditions and Twelve Concepts, respectively.
 The Twelve Steps sum-up the experience of AA pioneers in travelling the road from the acceptance of their addiction to a spiritual awakening in sobriety.
-The Twelve Traditions describe a code of ethics aiming at maintaining AA's unity while maintaining group autonomy.
-The Twelve Concepts describe the distribution of responsibilities throughout the service branches and the entire organization.
+The Twelve Traditions describe a code of ethics aiming at preserving AA's unity while maintaining group autonomy and fostering individual recovery.
+The Twelve Concepts describe the distribution of responsibilities throughout the service branches and the entire AA community.
 The reader is referred to the abundant literature published by or about AA, but above all, to the living testimony of recovering alcoholics practising these principles in all their affairs.
 The wording of the Steps is the basis of most criticism directed towards AA, especially because of its undeniably religious connotation.
 One may argue that giving specific words the power to bar one's access to a recovery program is a clear case of self-disempowerment hardly consistent with a criticism of the Steps for not being an "empowering program".

 The following interpretation of the Steps is meant to illustrate how different a given philosophy may look when dressed in different clothes or stripped to its bare essentials: